Soil-applied residual herbicide options for soybeans

 In developing an alternative to the exclusive use of postemergence glyphosate treatments on Roundup Ready soybeans, it is useful to know what weeds or grasses are being targeted.
 Some good options for the most common weed and grass problems include:

 Pigweeds (including waterhemp and Palmer amaranth).
-Glyphosate-resistant waterhemp is now fairly common across the eastern part of Kansas.
-Glyphosate-resistant Palmer amaranth was first confirmed in Kansas in 2011 and seemed to explode across much of the central and western parts of the state this past summer.
+Glyphosate-resistant waterhemp and Palmer amaranth are now fairly common in many fields throughout Kansas.
 Pigweed emergence will generally start in April but the greatest amount of emergence will occur in May and June.
-Preemergence or burndown plus residual herbicide applications will need to be targeted in these months before pigweed has emerged or while it is still at small growth stages.
+Preemergence or burndown-plus-residual herbicide applications will need to be targeted in these months before pigweed has emerged or while it is still at small growth stages.